 Are Chia Seeds Diabetes-Friendly?

 Chia seeds are an excellent choice for diabetics!
-Chia seeds are relatively low in carbohydrates, with just 4 grams in 2 tablespoons.
-Those 4 carbohydrates are complex carbohydrates which means they take longer for the body to digest, therefore minimizing blood sugar spikes during digestion.
+Chia seeds are relatively low in carbohydrates, with just 5 grams in 1 tablespoon.
+Those 5 carbohydrates are complex carbohydrates which means they take longer for the body to digest, therefore minimizing blood sugar spikes during digestion.

 The Health Benefits of Chia Seeds